cncf/toc/reviews/2021-telepresence-annual.md

 * Support for project-specific configuration
 * Better documentation

-Over the past year we accomplished many of these items.
-We refactored our codebase to Go, allowing us to take better advantage of the Kubernetes ecosystem libraries, while also increasing accessibility to the broader community.
-As part of this refactoring we introduced Telepresence V2, providing an extensible architecture and giving the community the ability to extend the base telepresence functionality, while also addressing many of the issues raised by the community.
-We enhanced our test suite and improved the deployment pipeline, enabling us to regularly release Telepresence on a weekly cadence, providing fixes and features to the community quicker than in the past.
-We recently took this a step further, enabling nightly builds and improving community accessibility.
+Over the past year, we introduced Telepresence 2, a major rearchitecture and refactoring of the original Telepresence code base.
+Telepresence 2:

+* Is written entirely in Go, improving contributor accessibility and Kubernetes compatibility
+* Supports third-party integrations to add functionality to Telepresence; we take advantage of this plug-in architecture to display status information and such in Ambassador Cloud
+* Updated the test suite and deployment pipeline, enabling a weekly release cadence
+* Enabled nightly builds to improve community accessibility
+* Addressed issues raised by the community

 Throughout our development efforts, we have put an emphasis on improving the user and development documentation to make it easier for new and existing users to adopt Telepresence.

 ### Current Goals